Intermediate Financial Accounting I

 Open Learning Faculty Member Information

-In order to successfully complete this course, you must obtain at least 50% on the mandatory final examination and 50% overall.
-It is strongly recommended that students complete all assignments in order to achieve the learning objectives of the course.
+In order to successfully complete this course, students must obtain at least 50% on the mandatory final examination and 50% on the course overall.

 |Final Exam *||60%|